S3 method for class 'optweight'

 estimand = "ATT")

-summary(ow1) # Note the coefficient of variation
+summary(ow1) # Note the RMSE Dev and effective

 #> Summary of weights: